What to know about the jurors in Trump's "hush money" trial in New York

 Juror #6

-A software engineer who lives in Chelsea, Juror #6 said she can treat Trump as she would any other person on trial.
+A software engineer, Juror #6 said she can treat Trump as she would any other person on trial.
 She reads The New York Times and uses TikTok.

 Juror #7

-A civil litigator living on the Upper East Side, Juror #7 said he enjoys time outdoors with his children.
+A civil litigator, Juror #7 said he enjoys time outdoors with his children.
 He told the court he reads The New York Times, The Wall Street Journal, the New York Post and The Washington Post.
 He likes the podcasts "Smartless" and "Car Talk."